-S79 of the NCA says “over indebtedness” refers to instances when consumers cannot satisfy their debts as per their credit agreements in a timely manner with respect to his or her financial obligations, prospects, means and history of debt repayment.
-Debt review can be initiated by the court by referring the matter to a debt counsellor in terms of s85 of the NCA to determine if the individual is over indebted.
-The process may also be initiated through the individual/consumer who can willingly apply to a debt counsellor to have him or herself be declared to be over indebted in terms of s86(1).
-Should the consumer then be declared to be so over indebted, the counsellor will provide a proposal for the Magistrates’ Court to make it an official Order of court to declare the agreement or agreements to be reckless.
+S79 of the NCA says “over-indebtedness” refers to instances when consumers cannot satisfy their debts as per their credit agreements in a timely manner with respect to their financial obligations, prospects, means and history of debt repayment.
+Debt review can be initiated by the court by referring the matter to a debt counsellor in terms of s85 of the NCA to determine if the individual is over-indebted.
+The process may also be initiated through the individual/consumer who can willingly apply to a debt counsellor to have him or herself declared to be over-indebted in terms of s86(1).
+Should the consumer then be declared to be so over-indebted, the counsellor will provide a proposal for the Magistrates’ Court to make it an official Order of the court to declare the agreement or agreements to be reckless.

-This process must be followed in terms of National Credit Regulator v Nedbank Ltd and Others 2009 where there is limit to the usual jurisdictional monetary limits if the Magistrates Court.
+This process must be followed in terms of National Credit Regulator v Nedbank Ltd and Others 2009 where there is a limit to the usual jurisdictional monetary limits of the Magistrates Court.

 A further point to note is the well-known s129 of the NCA which has also been the topic of numerous litigious matters.
 Should a credit provider not deliver the s129 notice, the court will refuse a summary judgment application by such a creditor provider.
 S130(iv)(b) of the NCA states that the s129 notice must be adequately served on the debtor.